Herbal Apprenticeship Program

 Saturday-Do not meet

-If you call, one of your (and mine) biggest considerations is ‘do I want to be working with this person daily for nearly a year?’
-One of the main things I have learned from offering this apprenticeship for over 16 years, is that this is a key consideration.
+If you call about the apprenticeship, one of your biggest considerations is ‘do I want to be working with this person daily for nearly a year?’
+One of the main things I have learned from offering this apprenticeship for over 20 years, is that this is a key consideration.
 The time commitment can be demanding as well.

 Please let me know if you have any further questions.